How to Measure Marketing Campaign Success

 +

 Willowood Ventures is the premier choice for marketing campaign measurement because of our proven track record across more than 200 dealerships served and $4 million in social media ad spend managed.
-We don’t guess at benchmarks.
-We build them from real campaign data across real stores in real markets.
+We don’t run campaigns and hand over a report at the end of the month.
+We monitor full-funnel performance in real time, with a 14-hour US-based BDC operation running from 8am to 10pm ET to make sure every lead we generate actually shows up on the lot.

-Packages start at $4,995, and every campaign is built around your specific goals, your market, and your inventory mix.
-Contact us at 843-310-4108 to talk through what a properly measured campaign looks like for your store.
+Packages start at $4,995 and we’re a Meta Certified Partner, so the infrastructure behind your campaigns is built to perform.
+Contact us at 843-310-4108 to find out what a properly measured campaign can do for your store.

 Ready to Transform Your Dealership’s Success?